Membership Inference Attack with Partial Features: Problem Formulation

 \subsection{Attack Model}

 \textbf{Attack Objective}: In this work, the goal of the attacker is similar to that of traditional MIA, but with a key constraint: the attacker only has access to partial features of the target sample.
+In this paper, for the sake of generality, we define partial features as a subset of the full feature vector, where the known features can appear at arbitrary positions.
+That is, the known and unkonwn features are not required to form a contiguous block or follow any fixed pattern.
+This flexible definition better captures real-world scenarios where feature availability is influenced by privacy constraints or unstable data sources.
 The objective is to determine whether this particular feature combination exists in the training set of the target model.
 We refer to such feature combinations as member features if they appear in the training set, and non-member features otherwise.
 Apparently, any combination drawn from the training set is considered as member features.

-\textbf{Adversary Capability}: We consider a white-box threat model in which the attacker has full access to the model, including its output, training algorithm, internal parameters, architecture, and gradients.
-Although the specific target sample may have missing features due to privacy concerns or incomplete collection, we assume that the attacker has knowledge of the training data distribution and can sample fully observed auxiliary data from it to support the attack, which is consistent with the prior inference attack settings\cite{shokri2017membership,song2021systematic,ye2022enhanced,zarifzadeh2024low}.
+\textbf{Adversary Capability}: This work considers both white-box and black-box attack settings.
+In the white-box setting, the attacker has full access to the target model, including its outputs, training algorithm, internal parameters, and gradients.
+In contrast, under the black-box setting, the attacker can only obtain the full prediction vector output by the target model.
+In addition, although the specific target sample may have missing features due to privacy concerns or incomplete collection, we assume that the attacker has access to fully observed auxiliary data drawn from the same underlying distribution as the target model training data.
+These auxiliary samples are used to support the attack, for example by training proxy models or estimating relevant statistics, which is a common setting in prior membership inference attack settings\cite{shokri2017membership,song2021systematic,ye2022enhanced,zarifzadeh2024low}.
 This is feasible in practice, as attackers may obtain partial data through social engineering or cyberattacks.
 However, the attacker is unable to obtain any complete sample that contains the exact feature combination to be inferred.